 A proven, repeatable system

-This is a proven, effective and repeatable system.
+My customers are proving to me—there's a better way to engage prospects.
 When you send email messages, make sure you/your sellers systematically:

 What you “put into” Sales Navigator is ALL that matters.
 If you don’t follow this process your LinkedIn Sales Navigator and InMail investment will be wasted.

 Want to learn this system now?
-Here’s a training to get you started.
+Here's a free Curiosity Crash Course to get you started.
 You might also join our private community of conversation-starting pros.

 Good luck!
 Let me know if you have any questions.